decodingchris/promptmetrics/README.md

 ## Core Philosophy

 `PromptMetrics` is designed as a scientific instrument.
 It is built on three key principles:
-1.  **Focused Responsibility:** It does one thing and does it well: it **measures prompt performance**.
+1.  **Focused Responsibility:** It does one thing and does it well: it **measures prompt and model performance**.
 It is designed to work with, but remain separate from, tools that generate prompt ideas.
 2.  **Iterative Research:** The architecture allows you to easily re-run evaluations with new judging models or prompts, creating a non-destructive audit trail of your research.
 3.  **Modern Engineering:** Built with a state-of-the-art toolchain (`uv`, `pytest`, `ruff`, `mypy`) for reliability, speed, and long-term maintainability.